sequelize/cli/README.md

 Please note that you can either return a Promise or call the third argument of the function once your asynchronous logic was executed.
 If you pass something to the callback function (the `done` function) it will be treated as erroneous execution.

 Additional note: If you need to access the sequelize instance, you can easily do that via `queryInterface.sequelize`.
+For example `queryInterface.sequelize.query('CREATE TABLE mytable();')`.

 ## Help